garris/cssRegressionTestingWithBackstopJS/readme.md

 In this configuration you can see three <code>viewports</code> objects, one for <b>phone</b>, <b>tablet vertical</b> and <b>tablet horizontal</b>, each with name and dimensions properties.
 You can add as many <code>viewports</code> objects as you need. <em>BackstopJS requires at least one</em>.

 Then we have <code>scenarios</code> which include the URLs and element selectors that BackstopJS will test.
-For each selector you add, BackstopJS will take a screenshot and test that area of your layout.
-Your selector area could be as small as a `button` or as big as the `body` of your page.
-Selectors accept standard CSS selector notation.
 It's useful to think of every scenario object as a test for a specific static page or global app state.
 Add as many `scenarios` here as you need. <em>BackstopJS requires at least one</em>.

+Inside each scenario is a list of selectors.
+Selectors accept standard CSS notation.
+For each selector you specify, BackstopJS will take a screenshot and test that area of your layout.
+Your selector area could be as small as a `button` or as big as the `body` of your page -- [check the documentation for more on using this feature with dynamic web apps](https://github.com/garris/BackstopJS#dealing-with-dynamic-content).

-_You may notice that in this config, our URL is pointing to http://getbootstrap.com (the homepage of the Bootstrap design component library) – that is what we would be testing if we were to run BackstopJS now.
+_You may notice that in the config we just generated, our URL is pointing to http://getbootstrap.com (the homepage of the Bootstrap design component library) – that is what we would be testing if we were to run BackstopJS now.
 This is here to illustrate that BackstopJS can point to local <em>or</em> remote URLs so it's easy to imagine repurposing the same tests for local development, QA, staging and production environments._

 <h4>Modify the configuration template</h4>

-For *our* demo, make the following change and replace the <code>scenarios</code> node in `myCoolProject/backstop.json`.
+For *our* demo, make the following change and replace the `scenarios` node in `myCoolProject/backstop.json`.

 ```json
 "scenarios": [